ThatguyDiP/DevOpsProjects/Project-06/README.md

-this is a place holder for a future Project
+# This is a place holder for a future Project